 Location: 51st St between 5th & 6th Ave// Hours: Mon-Sat 9am-7pm and Sun 11am-5pm// Cost: Admission is free; fire safety presentation is $6 for adults and children.

 If you’re in Midtown, you definitely need to at least walk through Time Square.
-We were able to stop and find a spot that wasn’t crowded to let Will out of the stroller for a minute, which he loved.
+We were able to stop and find a spot that wasn’t crowded to let our son out of the stroller for a minute, which he loved.
 While the crowds can be overwhelming for a little one, two toddler-friendly stores to stop in are the Hershey’s Chocolate World, the M&M Experience and the Disney Store.
 Note: If you had ideas of taking your kid to the Toys ‘R’ Us store with the big ferris wheel like I did, it’s unfortunately closed like the rest of the Toys ‘R’ Us franchise.
 On the bright side, F.A.O Schwartz just reopened in Rockefeller Center November of 2018 (yay!)
 I’m super excited to take my son back in the future, since F.A.O Schwartz was always the highlight of our trips to New York City growing up.

 Halloween in East Midtown